DarkCreekWay/DirectoryStructures/pmo/Done/Install and configure.md

 ## Breakdown

-* [ ] Create new installation and configuration tool
+* [x] Create new installation and configuration tool
-* [ ] Move required code to the neww tool OR into a shared assembly
+* [x] Move required code to the new tool OR into a shared assembly